gridscale/gscloud/README.md

 gscloud lets you manage objects on [gridscale.io](https://my.gridscale.io) via shell.

-Note: this tool is still in the making and beta quality.
-Feel free to try it out.
-Feedback very welcome.

 ```txt
 $ gscloud --help
 gscloud lets you manage objects on gridscale.io via command line.
 It provides a Docker-CLI comparable command line that allows you to create, manipulate, and remove objects on gridscale.io.